 DevOps@Prezi is the second article of the “DevOps War Stories” series.
-Each month we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
-In this installment Peter Neumark tells us what "learning devops from within" means at Prezi.
+Each month we hear what DevOps brings to a different organisation.
+This time we hear about "learning devops from within".

 Olivier Mallassi shares a story of a typical software development project, some typical problems and what he learned from Tom Demarco about addressing those problems, and an alternative story.